impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-2-content.md

 We recognize the `export` statement from Part 1.
 We set `RBENV_DEBUG` equal to 1, and then export it.

-We know from [here](https://unix.stackexchange.com/a/28349/142469){:target="_blank" rel="noopener"} that an `export`ed variable is available in the same script, in a child script, and in a function which is called inside that same script, but not in another sibling script or in a parent process.
+We know from [here](https://unix.stackexchange.com/a/28349/142469){:target="_blank" rel="noopener"} that an `export`ed variable is available in the same script, in a child script, and in a function which is called inside that same script, but not in the parent process or other sibling scripts called by that parent process.

-[We also know](https://unix.stackexchange.com/a/27568/142469){:target="_blank" rel="noopener"} that the processes in which scripts run are organized like a tree, and that an environment variable which is set in process `A` will be accessible in process `A`'s script and in any child processes, but not in any parent processes.

 Next line of code.